 The original Internet architecture followed the end-to-end principle as formulated by Dave Clark in 1984.
-This principle says that we should not place into the network any function that can not completely be implemented in the network.
+This principle says that we should not place into the network any function that cannot completely be implemented in the network.
 Instead, such functions should be left to be implemented in end devices or hosts.
 It followed from this principle, for example, that communication error correction is taken care of by TCP in the hosts while the network concentrates on routing packets from one host to another.
-In the original Internet also all hosts could directly see each other because each one of them had a static IP address.
-For the hosts, the network is transparent but if they wish, they can find out its structure by for example using the ping or traceroute utility.
+In the original Internet all hosts could directly see each other because each one of them had a static IP address.
+For the hosts, the network is transparent but if they wish, they can find out its structure by for example using the ping or trace-route utility.

 All this is the idealized past.
 Today's reality of IP networks is different.
 Corporate and many residential users are behind NATs, so they use private IP addresses.
+We talk about either different address spaces or address realms.
+Uniqueness of addresses is ensured in one address space or address realm but not across any two address realms or spaces.
 Most users have dynamic IP addresses that are allocated at host startup or even later.